wishful-lizzard/coping-strategies/README.md

 ### Taste

 ### Hearing
-Dealing with under- or overstimulation related to noise, sounds or music.

-Problem: Overstimulations through loud environment (e.g. construction works, noisy children)
+Problem: Overstimulation caused by a loud environment (e.g. construction works, noisy children)
 * Wear headphones to replace with a less stressfull sound (music, relaxing soundscapes)
 * Wear noise-cancelling headphones
 * Wear in-ear noise-reduction earplugs (available for construction workers, musicians or festivals)

+Problem: Understimulation caused by a quiet environment
+* Have White Noise running in the background

 ### Pain